ccclu/Inferring-the-Scene-Using-Wireless-Traffics-and-World-Knowledge.github.io/report.md

 2.Captured Surveillance camera corresponding  Wi-Fi packets.

 A total of 100 samples.
-Each with 40 seconds
+Each with 40 seconds.\
 This dataset offers a robust foundation for studying the relationship between human activities, environments, and Wi-Fi signal patterns.

 We simulated a real living environment by playing a simulated video on a screen, with the camera positioned to face the screen.
 At the same time, we used the camera’s software to capture its live stream and employed a laptop to capture the Wi-Fi packets.